arunsisodiya/infra-problem-solution/README.md

 - `terraform` - to bootstrap the infrastructure - [Download](https://www.terraform.io/)
 - `Docker` - to containerize applications and push to docker hub - [Download](https://docs.docker.com/get-docker/)
 - `Ansible`- to perform configuration management tasks - [Download](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+- `pip` - to install dependencies and tools such as Ansible - [Download](https://pip.pypa.io/en/stable/installing/)
+- `python > 3.6` - to run packages related to pip. - [Download](https://www.python.org/downloads/)

 > Note- We are going to use **Docker swarm** as orchestration tool.
-There are many other orchestration tools are available such as Kubernetes but for small applications we prefer to use Docker Swarm due to its less complex behavior in bootstrapping.
+There are many other orchestration tools available such as Kubernetes but for small applications we prefer to use Docker Swarm due to its simpler bootstrapping.

 ## Cloud provider configuration